cyn0x8/modlauncher/readme.md

 |`groupUI`|`FlxTypedSpriteGroup`|ui group for your mod's banner|
 |`logo`|`FunkinSprite`|the logo of your mod, part of `groupUI`|

-if you modify this parameter, it will carry over into the callbacks
+if you modify or add to this parameter, it will carry over into the callbacks

 ---